adamluzsi/procemon/README.md

 for multiprocessing so you can give multiple task to do and until you ask for the value, the process will be in the background

+the "require_files" shows you how can you get files from directory in a recursive way and stuffs like that so you can be lay

 ## LICENSE

 (The MIT License)